blitzakash/excel-call-center-dashboard/README.md

 2. XLOOKUP retrieves the corresponding quarterly values from the dataset.
 3. The chart updates automatically to reflect the selected department’s performance.

-## File Included
+## Files
-`CallCenterDashboard.xlsx` – Contains both the dataset and the interactive dashboard.
+- `CallCenterDashboard.xlsx` – Contains both the dataset and the interactive dashboard
+- `screenshots/dashboard.png` – Screenshot of the interactive Excel dashboard

 ## Skills Demonstrated
 - Excel dashboard development
 - Data lookup using XLOOKUP
 - Dynamic reporting with dropdown filters
 - Data visualization for business reporting